rajinder-yadav/dm-css/README.md

 The font weight will depend on the font being used.

-The weight start at a value of 100 and go up by 100 upto 900 (light to dark).
-Not all value maybe be valid, as it will depend on the font being used.
+The weight range is from 100 to 900, and increases (thin to stronger).
+Not all values maybe be valid, as it depend on the font being used.

 ```html
 <div class="fw100"> ... </div>